 Despite scoring top marks for proximity, Southwell may be a little on the small side for some.
 For racegoers seeking more of a big city experience to combine with their racing trip, the most obvious option is the city of Nottingham, which lies only around 15 miles to the southwest of the track.

-Home to an excellent castle, a selection of museums and the intriguing “City of Caves”, there’s plenty on offer for history buffs, whilst highlights of a bustling pub scene include the 15th century and heavy rock combination of Ye Olde Salutation Inn, the Gothic-themed Pit and Pendulum, and the craft beers of the Barrel Drop.
+Home to an excellent castle, a selection of museums and the intriguing “City of Caves”, there is plenty on offer for history buffs, whilst highlights of a bustling pub scene include the 15th century and heavy rock combination of Ye Olde Salutation Inn, the Gothic-themed Pit and Pendulum, and the craft beers of the Barrel Drop.
 In terms of accommodation options, there should be something to suit all tastes and budgets here.
-Mercure, Best Western and Holiday Inn are all represented, whilst Park Plaza and De Vere Orchard Hall feature amongst the more luxurious options available.

 Snooze in Sherwood

-A hugely popular tourist destination, the forest is well worth a visit, and well served by accommodation options, including Loxleys Lodge and an excellent Center Parks.
-Lying to the southern edge of the park, the highly rated Wranglers Den is amongst the most conveniently located choices for those travelling from Southwell racecourse.
+A hugely popular tourist destination, the forest is well worth a visit, and well served by a number of great accommodation options with those around the southern edge of the park the most conveniently located choices for those travelling to Southwell Racecourse.